aksommerville/eggsamples-202408/README.md

 - [ ] Other Wasmable languages: Rust, Go, Zig...
 Pascal?
 Fortran?
 - [ ] Client-side rendering in a laughably small framebuffer.
 - [ ] 3d graphics with triangles.
 I'm really curious how far one can take that.
 Can I write a StarFox clone?
+- [ ] inkeep: Hide cursor until first event.
+It's misleading, I catch myself clicking out of the window because the cursor is there in the middle.
+- [ ] malloc.c produces a 16-MB intermediate file.
+No harm, but can we prevent that?

 ## Game Ideas